Super Pac-Man

-is a 1982 maze chase arcade game developed and published by Namco.
-It was distributed in North America by Midway Games.
-Super Pac-Man is Namco's take on a sequel to the original Pac-Man; Midway had previously released Ms. Pac-Man, which Namco had little involvement with.
+is a 1982 maze video game developed and published by Namco for arcades.
+It is the official sequel to the original Pac-Man (1980); Bally Midway, who released Super Pac-Man in North America, had previously commissioned General Computer Corporation to develop the unofficial sequel Ms. Pac-Man (1982), which Namco had little involvement with beyond licensing.
 Toru Iwatani returns as designer.

 Gameplay

-Sound and gameplay mechanics were altered radically from the first two entries into the Pac-Man series—instead of eating dots, the player is required to eat keys in order to open doors, which open up sections of the maze that contain what in earlier games were known as "fruits" (foods such as apples and bananas, or other prizes such as Galaxian flagships), which are now the basic items that must be cleared.
+Sound and gameplay mechanics were altered radically from the first two entries into the Pac-Man series—instead of eating dots, Pac-Man must eat keys in order to open doors, which open up sections of the maze that contain what in earlier games were known as "fruits" (foods such as apples and bananas, or other prizes such as Galaxian flagships), which are now the basic items that must be cleared.
 Once all the food is eaten, the player advances to the next level, in which the food is worth more points.
 In earlier levels, keys unlock nearby doors, while as the player progresses through the levels, it is more common for keys to open faraway doors.
 Pac-Man can enter the ghost house at any time without a key.

 In addition to the original power pellets which allow Pac-Man to eat the ghosts, two "Super" pellets are available and will turn Pac-Man into Super Pac-Man for a short time.
 In this form, he becomes much larger, can move with increased speed when the "Super Speed" button is held down and has the ability to eat through doors without unlocking them.
 He is also invulnerable to the ghosts, who appear thin and flat in order to give the illusion of Super Pac-Man "flying" over them.
 He still cannot eat them without the help of the original power-up.
 When Super Pac-Man is about to revert to regular Pac-Man, he flashes white.
 The Super power can then be prolonged by eating a power pellet or super pellet, if available.

 A point bonus can be scored if Pac-Man eats a star that appears between the two center boxes while assorted symbols flash inside them.
 Usually, one symbol stops while the other continues until the star is eaten, a life is lost, or too much time elapses.
 If the star is eaten when two symbols match, the bonus is 2000 points for any match, and 5000 points if the matching symbols are the same as the level being played.
 Otherwise, the bonus is similar to the award for eating a ghost, which is 200, 400, 800 or 1600 points, depending on the level.
 (On some versions, higher levels might pay out the 2000 or 5000 points no matter what the symbols are.)

 Bonus levels appear at intervals.
 Here, the player is presented with a maze full of food items and must eat them all in order to collect the points on a countdown timer.
 Pac-Man appears in Super Mode throughout the stage, and there are no ghosts.